ericnograles/seneca-service-api/README.md

     // The contents of req.query
   },
   "data": {
-    // The contents of req.body
+    // The contents of req.body.data
   }
 }
 ```